 In the south the waves are usually too high.
 However, if the sea is relatively quiet from November to April, the south coast is quite attractive.
-The marine population is not nearly as varied as in Alor and Flores, but also different and very colourful.
+The marine population is not nearly as varied as in Alor, Flores, and Sulawesi but also different and very colourful.

 You have to be aware of dangers of waves and currents - there is no speedboat that comes to help you.

-Surfing and kite surfing: You have excellent websites describing the particular spots, better than I can.
+Surfing and kite surfing: You have excellent websites describing the particular spots, better than I can and want.
 Outside the in the text mentioned places and times there are no surfers there and appropriate accommodations are mostly empty.

 Fishing: More and more Indonesians do "puncing" = fishing.
 Especially from Waingapu or the fishing villages in the East they rent boats for fishing.
 So just ask locals whether somebody takes you along.

 Birdwatchers: ... will find interesting observation places also outside the known areas.
-In the main street of Waibakul there is an information center of center of "Burung Indonesia".
+In the main street of Waibakul (Jalan Raja Wairasa) there is an information center of "Burung Indonesia".